 Energy-level-based rules.
 In Rule 1b and Rule 2b, energy level (EL) of each node is used [24].
 These rules are used to prolong the average life span of a node, and at the same time, to reduce the size of a connected dominating set generated from the marking process.
 Again, we first assign a distinct ID, id(v), and an initial EL, el(v), to each vertex v in G'.
 In Rule 1b, when the closed neighbor set of v is covered by the one of u, vertex v can be removed from G' if the EL of v is smaller than the one of u.
 ID is used to break a tie when el(v) = el(u).
 Rule 2b is defined in the same way except neighbor set of v is covered by neighbor sets of two connected nodes u and w.
-A variation of energy-level-based rules, labelled as Rule 1b' and Rule 2b', uses ND when there is a tie in EL.
-ID is used only when there is a tie in ND.
+A variation of energy-level-based rules, labeled as Rule 1b' and Rule 2b', uses ND when there is a tie in ND.